 Memory management in C++

 C++ exposes its memory management to the programmer, which facilitates customizable memory allocation strategies.
-The compiler statically allocates storage for objects (primitive or class types) declared at compile time.
+The objects (primitive or class types) that are declared at compile time assigned with static storage by the compiler.
 The new operation is used for obtaining dynamic storage from the heap at runtime which should be explicitly deleted using delete operation while not used.
 Memory addresses remain fixed for the lifetime of an object.
 It does not offer run-time error detection facilities.

 Definition of Java

 Java is also an object-oriented programming language and every java program is defined as a class.
 It is portable and device- independent language.
 After that, restricted java program was incorporated into web browsers to allow dynamic and interactive contents on web pages.
-Java’s popularity comes from its portability and its huge library of associated classes.
-Java compiles source code to an intermediate bytecode, which in turn runs on a platform-specific Java Virtual Machine.
+Java’s prevalence comes from the enormous library of associated classes and its portability.
+The source code is compiled to an intermediate bytecode by java compiler, which in succession runs on a platform-specific Java Virtual Machine.
 JVMs are readily available for all operating systems and substitutable with JVM’s from other vendors.

-Java is a strongly typed language, with distinctive primitive and object types.
+Java also has distinctive primitive and object types and is a strongly typed language.
 It does not reference syntax for primitives but does provide tools for converting primitives and corresponding object types, for example, int and integer.
 Some versions of Java also include autoboxing, where the primitives and their corresponding wrappers, are automatically converted.

-All java object types are at the most abstract level because they share a single Object ancestor, type compatible.
-Run-time type checking throws exceptions if invalid downcasts are used.
-Polymorphism is automatic, and it can be prevented only by explicitly prohibiting the definition of overriding methods.
-Only single inheritance is supported by java, although interfaces can emulate multiple superclasses.
+Every java object types are at the extreme abstract level, the reason is that they share type compatibility with a single Object ancestor.
+If false downcasts are used the exceptions is thrown by Run-time type checking.
+Polymorphism is automatic, and it can be prevented when the definition of overriding methods are explicitly prohibited.
+Only single inheritance is supported by java, even though interfaces can emulate multiple superclasses.

 Packages are responsible for organizing the classes and providing scope for identifiers.
-Similar to C++’s access specifiers, Java’s access modifiers restrict the availability of attributes and methods, private provides intraclass access, public provides universal access and protected extends access to subclasses defined outside their parent class’s package.
+Same as C++ access specifiers, Java access modifiers restrict the availability of attributes and methods, private provides intraclass access, public provides universal access and protected extends access to subclasses defined exterior to their parent class’s package.
 Although, java meaning of protected is a bit different than C++.

 Memory management in Java

 Memory management is the province of the JVM.
-All Java code (data and methods) exists within the context of a class.
+The Java code (data and methods) remains within the context of a class.
 A garbage collector is used for object deallocation, the system returns object memory to its pool when the object is not useful anymore.
-Java also offers runtime memory error detection and throws appropriate exceptions on detection.
+Java also provides runtime memory error detection and when detected it throws appropriate exceptions.